degica/rails_drivers/README.md

 The "main app" refers to the files inside your `<project root>/app` directory.

-If your test suite is good enough (see [Testing for coupling](#testing-for-coupling), you can test that these rules are adhered to by selectively adding and removing drivers before running your tests.
+If your test suite is good enough (see [Testing for coupling](#testing-for-coupling)), you can test that these rules are adhered to by selectively adding and removing drivers before running your tests.

 ## Aren't these just engines?